Thirds can be major, minor, augmented and diminished. Below you can see that the number of half steps determines the quality of a third:

 major - major | major |

-Following this method we find that the third C-E is a major third because both seconds (C-D, D-E) are major seconds.
+Using this method, we find that the third C-E is a major third, since both seconds (C-D, D-E) are major seconds.

 If any note has accidentals, we can determine the quality of the interval without accidentals and then analyze the effect of the accidentals: